Noah-Gartenberg/PlanningProgramV3/README.md

   - At the start of August, I realized that I wanted this tool to replace my paper planner to help me stay better organized without stressing myself out needlessly because the box for today got filled up with lots of description for the one thing I had to do (exagerating for the sake of the example).
     - After this realization, I made another visualization of what I was hoping to create, as shown below (apologies for the poor drawing and lack of alt-text right now, I plan to add them later):
   ![UpdatedPlanningProgramDrawing](ImagesForGithubOfPlanningProgram/UpdatedPlanningProgramDrawing.jpg)
+- I also need to create a software program to use during my honors research which I will be conducting during the school year over the next two years, so I wanted to learn software development so I could complete this task.
+As I was most comfortable with C#, and had previously used WPF for this project, I felt it would be best for me to stick with what I know/know best, as my next semester will be particularly challenging

 # How I'm going to accomplish this/How Will It All Work: